Why compassion in redundancy situations is vital for businesses

 The risk of not properly managing redundancy situations with empathy and compassion is significant and can have negative consequences, such as:

-• Legal ramifications If the redundancy process is not handled appropriately, the business may face legal challenges from employees who feel that they have been unfairly dismissed or discriminated against.
+• Legal and financial risks: If the redundancy process is not handled appropriately, the business may face legal challenges from employees who feel that they have been unfairly dismissed or discriminated against.
+In January 2024, legislation changed, introducing a 25% uplift to compensation for employment tribunals if an organisation fails to comply with collective consultations requirements making the cost of non-compliance higher than ever.

-• The risk to moral and productivity If the process is not handled well and with empathy, it can lead to low morale, decreased productivity and the risk of increased turnover among remaining employees, resulting in a loss of key skills and knowledge, which can ultimately impact the long-term success of the business.
+• The risk to morale and productivity: If the process is not handled well and with empathy, it can lead to low morale, decreased productivity and increased turnover among remaining employees.
+This results in a loss of key skills and knowledge, impacting the long-term success of the business.

 To mitigate these risks, it’s important to carefully plan redundancies and engage with experts who can support you in ensuring they are handled compliantly and compassionately.